MicrosoftDocs/azure-docs/articles/virtual-wan/security-baseline.md

 **Guidance**:

-Protect your Virtual WAN resources against attacks from external networks, including distributed denial of service (DDoS) Attacks, application specific attacks, and unsolicited and potentially malicious internet traffic.
+Protect your Virtual WAN resources against attacks from external networks, including distributed denial of service (DDoS) attacks, application-specific attacks, and unsolicited and potentially malicious internet traffic.
 Use Azure Firewall to protect applications and services against potentially malicious traffic from the internet and other external locations.
 Protect your assets against DDoS attacks by enabling DDoS standard protection on your Azure virtual networks.
-Use Security Center to detect misconfiguration risks related to your network related resources.
+Use Security Center to detect misconfiguration risks related to your network-related resources.

 - [Azure Firewall Documentation](/azure/firewall/)

 - [Manage Azure DDoS Protection Standard using the Azure Portal](../virtual-network/manage-ddos-protection.md)

 - [Azure Security Center recommendations](../security-center/recommendations-reference.md#recs-network)

 **Azure Security Center monitoring**: Yes